Cutting 4 by $n$ grids into two congruent pieces: The grammar

 \section{The grammar}

 A matrix that follows the complement rule \eqref{rule}

 is determined by its left half.
-To avoid double-counting symmetric arrangements, we need to stipulate some conditions. \begin{enumerate} \item The left-half of the bottom row of $M$ is all $0$'s. \item The first column of $M$ has at least as many $0$'s as $1$'s. \end{enumerate} We can enforce these conditions by a combination of rotations and reflections.
+To avoid double-counting symmetric arrangements, we need to stipulate some conditions. \begin{enumerate} \item The left-half of the bottom row of $M$ is all $0$'s and the first row to have a different number of $0$'s and $1$'s has more $0$'s. \item The first column of $M$ with a different number of $0$'s and $1$'s has at least as many $0$'s as $1$'s. \end{enumerate} We can enforce these conditions by a combination of rotations and reflections.
 First, force a $0$ in the bottom left corner by rotating or reflecting.
 Then, there are two cases: \begin{enumerate} \item If the bottom-right corner is a $0$, then the entire bottom row must be $0$ to satisfy the connectivity rule.
-Then, either the first or last column of $M$ satisfies the second condition, and we can force it to be the first column with a reflection.
+Then, either the first chunk or last chunk of columns of $M$ satisfy the second condition, and we can force it to be the first chunk with a reflection.

 \item If the bottom-right corner is a $1$, then the top-left corner is a $0$, and the first column is all $0$'s.
 The bottom and top rows consist of a run of $0$'s followed by a run of $1$'s.
 If the run of $0$'s in the bottom row is less than half of the row, then the run of $0$'s in the top row is at least half the row by rule~\eqref{rule}.
-Reflect if necessary to make this happen in the bottom row. \end{enumerate}
+Reflect if necessary to make this happen in the bottom row.
+If the bottom row is half and half, repeat this arguement with the first row that isn't. \end{enumerate}

 With these stipulations, there are only $2^3 = 8$ possible column vectors on the left-hand side:

 According to the stipulations, the possible initial columns are $(0, 0, 0, 0)$, $(1, 0, 0, 0)$, and $(1, 1, 0, 0)$.
 These columns all start with the 0's and 1's connected.
 The way we generate edges in Figure~\ref{fsm} is to look at all possible next columns and track connectivity information.
 Almost all edges are ``trivial,'' meaning that the connectivity information does not change.
 For example, here are four potential edges determined which begin at $(1, 1, 0, 0)$: